“Creating a safe and supportive environment for your child”

 Out of Zone Enrolments

 Each year the Board will determine the number of places which are likely to be available in the following year for the enrolment of students who live outside the home zone.
-The board will publish this information by notice in a daily or community newspaper circulating in the area served by the school.
+A ballot is held in Term Four, for available places within the school for the following year.
+Further ballots may be held throughout the year if spaces are available.
+The Board will publish this information in the Eastern Times, in our school newsletter and on our school website.
 The notice will indicate how applications are to be made and will specify a date by which all applications must be received.

 Applications for enrolment will be processed in the following order of priority: